nabeelvalley/website/public/content/blog/2019/12-11/rtc-with-mqtt.md

 protocol websockets
 ```

-If you'd like to know what else can be done in the configuration file you can [read the documentation](https://mosquitto.org/man/mosquitto-conf-5.html)
+If you'd like to know what else can be done in the configuration file you can <a href="https://mosquitto.org/man/mosquitto-conf-5.html" target="_blank">read the documentation</a>

 We can start the broker again from the `mqtt` directory using `mosquitto -c mosquitto.conf -v`, this time we should see that it is running on `9001` with `websockets`